schoolofdevops/ansible-tutorial/manuscript/chapter6.md

     ```
     cd roles/apache/templates
     ```
-    * Change values of following  parameters by using template variables *httpd.conf.j2*
+    * Change values of following  parameters by using template variables in **httpd.conf.j2**
       * Listen
       * DocumentRoot
       * DirectoryIndex

     Following code depicts only the parameters changed.
-Rest of the configurations remain as is
+Rest of the configurations in *httpd.conf.j2* remain as is
     ```

     Listen {{ apache_port }}